Breaking ties in collective decision making: Some applications

+then $C$ admits an $\mathrm{Aut}(R)$-anonymous, neutral and resolute refinement.
+Moreover, by Theorem \ref{application4}, we deduce that if \eqref{condition2} holds true and one of the following conditions is satisfied: \begin{itemize} \item[$(b)$] $n\le 3$, \item[$(c)$] $k\in\{1,n-1\}$, \item[$(d)$] $n$ is even and $k$ is odd, \end{itemize} then $C$ admits an $\mathrm{Aut}(R)$-anonymous, neutral and immune to the reversal bias resolute refinement.\footnote{ Note that condition $(a)$ in Theorem \ref{application4} cannot be satisfied because obviously $S_n$ contains permutations which are conjugate of $\rho_0.$}

-As an application of Proposition \ref{allcoprime}, consider a committee $H$ having a president, say individual 1, and assume that the president has a decision power which is greater than the one of all the other members of the committee.
+Assume now that the conditions for the existence of $\mathrm{Aut}(R)$-anonymous and neutral resolute refinements of $C$ are satisfied.
+In general, such refinements of $C$ are more than one.
+However, the information we get from $R$ goes further the mere knowledge of the indifference sets of $R$ and we can use this information for better selecting the resolute refinement.
+In order to better explain this point, assume that the committee has a president, say individual 1, and assume that the president has a decision power which is greater than the one of all the other members of the committee.
 Assume further that all individuals but the president have the same decision power.
 Such a situation can be modelled by the order $R\in \mathbf{O}(H)$ defined by

-In this case, we have $T_R=[1,h-1]$, so that trivially $\gcd(1,h-1)=1.$ Thus, whatever $Q\in \mathbf{O}(N)$ is, applying Proposition \ref{allcoprime} we obtain that every decisive, $R$-anonymous and $Q$-neutral {\sc $k$-scc} $C$ admits a resolute refinement sharing the same symmetry properties .
-If $k=1$, among those resolute refinements there is the one obtained by letting the president breaking the ties for a profile $p$ such that $|C(p)|\geq 2,$ by choosing his best alternative among those belonging to $C(p)$.
-Note that this is exactly the classic tie-breaker method widely used in practical situations.
-Anyway this is is not the only possibility.
-Another choice consistent with the symmetry principles could be given by the president choosing his worst alternative among those belonging to $C(p)$.
-Note that if $k\geq 2$, then there is no standard way to let the president decide.
-Anyway our results ensure that an $R$-anonymous and $Q$-neutral resolute refinement exists.

-Next consider a planner who wants to organise a committee made up of $h$ members to judge some candidates applying for $k$ job positions, using some well-established {\sc $k$-scc} $C$.
-If $C$ is not resolute, the planner reasonably desires to dispose of a resolute refinement of $C$ in order to produce an actual decision.
-Preserving neutrality, he can get that goal by renouncing the full anonymity in the collective decision.
-To that purpose he can simply fix two numbers $h_1$ and $h_2$ with $\gcd(h_1,h_2)=1$ and $h_1+h_2=h$, split the committee into two subcommittees $H_1$ and $H_2$ with $|H_1|=h_1$ and $|H_2|=h_2$, and let the decision power relation among the committee members be described by a suitable $R\in\mathbf{O}(H)$ with indifference sets $H_1$ and $H_2$.